ows-ali/Hacktoberfest/README.md

 https://hackerrank.com/challenges/[FILENAME_WITHOUT_EXTENSION]/problem

 ### How to Contribute
-For contributions in this repostiory, please read CONTRIBUTIONS.md first.
+- For contributions in this repostiory, please read CONTRIBUTIONS.md first.
+- If you like the repository please star it.

 ### Learning Resources

 [Creating a pull request](https://services.github.com/on-demand/intro-to-github/create-pull-request)

-### License
-MIT

 ## Contributors